ably/ably-chat-js/README.md

 ## Support, feedback and troubleshooting

-Please visit http://support.ably.com/ for access to our knowledgebase and to ask for any assistance.
+Please visit http://support.ably.com/ for access to our knowledge base and to ask for any assistance.
 You can also view the [community reported Github issues](https://github.com/ably/ably-chat-js/issues) or raise one yourself.

 To see what has changed in recent versions, see the [changelog](CHANGELOG.md).